 This article may contain affiliate/ compensated links.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 For more information please see our disclaimer here.

-The part of the coffee plant which we drink each morning, the coffee beans, are actually the seeds of the coffee cherry that grow on a tree.
+The part of the coffee plant that we drink each morning, the coffee beans, are actually the seeds of the coffee cherry that grow on a tree.

 The coffee tree is a tropical, evergreen shrub (genus Coffea) that grows between the Tropic of Cancer and the Tropic of Capricorn.
 This area between the tropics is commonly referred to as “The Coffee Belt” with almost all coffee production worldwide taking place here.

-Across this region, there is a range of different climates, landscapes, and soil types which we collectively call “terroir”.
+Across this region, you’ll find 54 countries growing coffee in a wide range of different climates, landscapes, and soil types (collectively called “terroir”.)
 The specific “terroir” of any country or growing region has a big influence on the type and quality of coffee beans they grow and the flavor of that coffee.

 Psst..
 Want to understand more about the journey coffee beans take to get from the global coffee bean farms to your cup?
 Check out our article on where coffee comes from: